vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 ```

 Edit the decrypted `/tmp/installation.yml` and `/tmp/actual-installation.yml`, making sure you make the same edits to
 both files.
-You will need to change the following to match the new vCenter infrastructure:
+You will need to change the following to match the new target vCenter infrastructure:

 - Target cluster
 - Target resource pool
 - Target network names
+- Target storage
-- Target vCenter address, username, and password (if moving to a new vCenter)
+- Target vCenter address, username, and password

 ```shell
 sudo vim /tmp/installation.yml